SeisComP/seiscomp/doc/base/getting-started.rst

    enabled scmag
    enabled scevent

-A successive call of :program:`seiscomp start` will then start all enabled modules.
-This is also required to restart enabled modules with :program:`seiscomp check`.
+A successive call of :command:`seiscomp start` will then start all enabled modules.
+This is also required to restart enabled modules with :command:`seiscomp check`.

 Alternatively, :ref:`scconfig<scconfig>` can be used to enable/disable and to start/stop/restart modules.